 - What about my privacy?

-- What happens if my university or college finds out?
+- What happens if my university, college, or employer finds out?

-- Should I contact you from my .edu email address?
+- Should I contact you from my work or school email address?

 - But I’m a [liberal, conservative, leftist, anarchist, socialist, animal rights activist, artist, nihilist, etc.].
 Will you still defend me?